bicarbon8/automated-functional-testing/examples/cypress-mocha/README.md

 # Examples: Cypress and Mocha
 Automated Functional Testing (AFT) repo providing examples and best practices for using the AFT libraries with Cypress and Mocha test framework.
 This repo can serve as a quick-start project for functional testing projects.
+#### WARNING:
-> NOTE: Cypress tests run in a browser so the `aftMochaTest` cannot be used since this relies on Nodejs features such as filesystem access. the `AftMochaReporter` will work as a Cypress reporter though and will report results to any AFT reporting plugins at the completion of each test since the Cypress reporters run in a Nodejs context
+> Cypress tests run in a browser so the `aftMochaTest` function and `AftMochaTest` class cannot be used since this relies on Nodejs features such as filesystem access. the `AftMochaReporter` **WILL WORK** as a Cypress reporter though and will report results to any AFT reporting plugins at the completion of each test since the Cypress reporters run in a Nodejs context

 ## Usage:
 add a reference to the `aft-mocha-reporter` in your `cypress.config` file